 Let me start by saying that like all Bohjalian novels, this book is exceptionally well written.
 In reading other reviews of "Close Your Eyes, Hold Hands," you quickly see that point as a recurring observation, whether the review is two stars or five stars.
 The disparity in ratings is not due to the quality of the writing, rather it comes from how we project our own personal judgments vicariously on the protagonist.
-The reason for this, in large part, is that the entire novel is written in a stream-of-consciousness first-person journal style from the perspective of a seventeen-year-old girl who goes through a year-long ordeal of homelessness and loss as the result of a Chernobyl-style disaster in the Northeast Kingdom of Vermont (if you're not from Vermont, you'll have to look up "Northeast Kingdom").
+The reason, in large part, is that the entire novel is written in a stream-of-consciousness first-person journal style from the perspective of a seventeen-year-old girl who goes through a year-long ordeal of homelessness and loss as the result of a Chernobyl-style disaster in the Northeast Kingdom of Vermont (if you're not from Vermont, you'll have to look up "Northeast Kingdom").

 Via Bohjalian's wonderfully descriptive prose we can't help but imagine ourselves viewing Emily Shepard's trials through our own eyes, and hence we can't help but impose our own perspective and judgments on Emily's reactions and choices.
 And that is where the disparity comes in.
 To some, Emily's experiences are not credible or her thoughts, choices, and reactions are not credible.
 And because of that and because of the depth to which we are immersed in Emily's character, some readers will be left by the wayside.
 However, that is the risk that an exceptional author has to take from time to time: the risk that the intensely challenging and personal nature of the first-person internal dialog of a character will not resonate with a broad audience.